Running Barkd in a TEE: Hardware-protected keys in the cloud

 $ ./barkd --datadir ~/.bark

-That's it.
-AMD's attestation then lets a third party verify what's running inside the VM, so you can prove it's the real Barkd binary, not a modified version that quietly ships keys off to a Telegram bot somewhere.
-From there, you grab the authentication token Barkd generates and plug that into your application.
+AMD's attestation even lets a third party verify what's running inside the VM, so you can prove it's the real Barkd binary, not a modified version that quietly ships keys off to a server somewhere.

 Where the trust model still has gaps

-The TEE protects Barkd from Azure, the hypervisor, and co-tenants on the same hardware.
 It does not protect against anyone with SSH access to the guest itself.
 Whoever controls the VM still controls the keys.

 $63 a month, less than half the Nitro setup

 The smallest Azure confidential VM, DC2as v5, runs at $0.086 per hour, working out to about $63 a month.
 Two vCPUs and 8 GB of RAM is overkill for barkd, but it's the smallest SEV-SNP instance Azure offers.
-The equivalent Nitro setup is closer to $140 a month, because you need a minimum of 4 vCPUs: two for the enclave, two for the parent to handle all that vsock plumbing.

-Toward a hosted barkd that can't touch your keys
+Toward a hosted Barkd that can't touch your keys

 The same AMD EPYC silicon Azure rents is available on bare-metal pricing too.
-A dedicated provider could rack these machines and offer locked-down Barkd micro-instances as a service: an immutable VM image with no SSH, no remote access, attestation covering the whole boot chain.
+A dedicated provider could rack these machines and offer locked-down Barkd micro-instances as a service: an immutable VM image with no SSH, no remote access, and ttestation covering the whole boot chain.
 The provider handles uptime and connectivity to the Ark server, but can't touch the keys.

-If that's the kind of work you'd want to plug into, subscribe to our newsletter or come find us in the community forum.
+For more updates like this (and product releases), subscribe to our newsletter or come find us in the community forum.